duxsco/gentoo-installation/docs/index.md

     It's written with great care.
 Nevertheless, you are **expected not to blindly copy&paste commands!** Please, **understand** what you are going to do **and adjust commands if required!**

     Even with the whole codeblock being a no-brainer, **some codeblocks need to be copied and pasted line-by-line**.
-In this case, **a [copy button :material-content-copy:](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/#code-copy-button) won't be offered** and you'll see a note saying "copy&paste one after the other".
+In this case, **a [copy button :material-content-copy:](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/#code-copy-button) won't be offered** and you'll see a note saying "copy&paste one command after the other".
 A **copy button also won't be shown for codeblocks containing sample output**.
 They start with "❯ ".

 !!! info "GnuPG Public Key"
     You can find information on my GnuPG public key in my [GitHub profile README](https://github.com/duxsco/)!